BelaBartok39/Benchmark-Study-of-RF-Anomaly-Detection-Models-on-NVIDIA-Jetson-Orin-Nano/README.md

 **NEW**: This repository now includes an extension that addresses energy efficiency through **adaptive power management**.
 The original benchmark used MAXN SUPER mode exclusively, which can waste energy under light workloads.

-The adaptive power management system:
+The adaptive power management system hopes to:
-- **Dynamically switches** between power modes (15W and MAXN SUPER) based on real-time latency feedback
+- **Dynamically switche** between power modes (15W and MAXN SUPER) based on real-time latency feedback
-- **Balances performance and energy efficiency** for variable workloads
+- **Balance performance and energy efficiency** for variable workloads
-- **Reduces energy consumption by 20-40%** for bursty workloads while maintaining latency targets
+- **Reduce energy consumption by 20-40%** for bursty workloads while maintaining latency targets
-- Includes comprehensive evaluation across realistic RF monitoring scenarios
+- Include comprehensive evaluation across realistic RF monitoring scenarios

 *Note*: Uses 15W mode (JetPack 6.1 mode 0) instead of 7W, which requires a reboot and cannot be dynamically switched.